Kiran Mazumdar Shaw

 Kiran holds key positions in various industry, educational, government and professional bodies.
 She has been appointed as a member of the high-level expert committee constituted by the Department of Biotechnology (DBT), to review the autonomous organisations under the administrative control of the department.
 She is also a Governing Council Member of the National Institute of Immunology, an autonomous research institute of the DBT.
 She has been appointed as Member of the Steering Committee of the National Biopharma Mission, an industry-academia collaborative mission of the DBT.
 She is Non-Executive Chairperson of the Association of Biotechnology Led Enterprises (ABLE), a not-for-profit pan-India forum representing the Indian biotechnology sector.
 She is a founder member of Karnataka’s Vision Group on Biotechnology, which she currently chairs.
 She has also been appointed Chairperson of the Karnataka government’s Vision Group to encourage pharma and medical devices units in the state.

-She is on the board of directors of the US-India Business Council (USIBC) and the Advisory Council of the UK-India Business Council.
+She has been appointed as the Vice Chair of the Global Board of Directors of U.S.-India Business Council (USIBC), and served as member of the Advisory Council of the UK-India Business Council.
 She has been appointed as Global Alumni Ambassador for Australia by the Department of Foreign Affairs and Trade, Australia and she has been appointed as the Victorian Business Ambassador by The State Govt. of Victoria, Australia.
 She served as a member of the Governing Body of the Indian Pharmacopoeia Commission and also served as a member of the Board of Trustees of the US Pharmacopeia Convention.
 She is the Honorary Consul of Ireland in Bangalore.

-Kiran has been elected as a full-term member of the Board of Trustees of The MIT Corporation, USA, and is additionally on the advisory board of the recently established Abdul Latif Jameel Clinic for Machine Learning in Health at MIT (J- Clinic), U.S., which seeks to transform healthcare with artificial intelligence and machine learning.
+Kiran has been elected as a full-term member of the Board of Trustees of The MIT Corporation, USA, and is additionally on the advisory board of the Abdul Latif Jameel Clinic for Machine Learning in Health at MIT (J- Clinic), U.S., which seeks to transform healthcare with artificial intelligence and machine learning.
+She also serves on the Board of Memorial Sloan Kettering Cancer Centre, and PureTech Health,USA.
 She serves on the board of advisors for The National Society of High School Scholars, U.S., and is on the board of trustees of the Keck Graduate Institute in the U.S. She has been elected as a member of the prestigious U.S. based National Academy of Engineering (NAE), for her contribution to the development of affordable bio-pharmaceuticals and the biotechnology industry in India, and she is the first female Foreign Fellow to be elected as a member of the Australian Academy of Technology and Engineering (ATSE).
 Recently, she has been elected as the Fellow of the Royal Society of Edinburgh (RSE), Scotland’s National Academy for the advancement of learning and useful knowledge.

-She is a Member of the Board of Governors of Indian Institute of Technology, Bombay, Founder Member of the Society for the Institute for Stem Cell Biology and Regenerative Medicine, Bangalore and is the past Chairperson of the Board of Governors of the Indian Institute of Management, Bangalore.
+She is a Founder Member of the Society for the Institute for Stem Cell Biology and Regenerative Medicine, Bangalore and is the past Chairperson of the Board of Governors of the Indian Institute of Management, Bangalore and Past Member of the Board of Governors of Indian Institute of Technology, Bombay.
 She also serves as the Lead Independent Member of the Board of Infosys Ltd and Non-Executive Director on the Board of Narayana Health.

 Kiran’s commitment to affordable healthcare extends beyond business.
 Her philanthropic initiatives are directed at making a difference to the lives of the marginalised communities.
 Through Biocon Foundation’s primary healthcare centers, telemedicine initiatives, health awareness programs, public health & sanitation initiatives and preventive screenings for oral & cervical cancer, she is making an enduring impact on society.